AlgoMaster Logo

 Instead of repeatedly scanning for duplicates, count the frequency of every character in one pass, then make a second pass to find the first character with a count of exactly 1.

-The key insight is separating the problem into two independent tasks: (1) figure out which characters are unique, and (2) find the leftmost one.
-The first task needs global information (scan the whole string), and the second needs positional information (scan left to right).
-Doing them as two sequential passes is clean and efficient.
+This splits the problem into two independent tasks: figure out which characters are unique, then find the leftmost one.
+The first task needs global information, so it scans the whole string.
+The second task needs positional information, so it scans left to right.
+Running them as two sequential passes keeps each one simple.

-Since the string only contains lowercase English letters, a fixed-size array of 26 integers is all we need.
-Array access is faster than hash map lookups, and the space is constant regardless of input size.
+Since the string contains only lowercase English letters, a fixed-size array of 26 integers is enough to hold the counts.
+Array indexing avoids hash lookups, and the space stays constant regardless of input size.

 Algorithm